trevorgokey/besmarts/README.md

 RDKit is needed to decode SMILES into graphs and offers a faster implementation of SMARTS matching when labeling from a SMARTS hierarchy.

-Geometry optimization uses the SciPy minimizer.
+Geometry optimization uses the SciPy minimizer and can be installed using using a similar process as above with `besmarts-scipy`.